ehylla93/had2-cmp/README.md

 ## INSTALLATION

 Download the latest version of CMP.
 No previous versions of CMP required!
-Copy the downloaded archive (.zip) into your HD2 main directory:
+Copy the downloaded archive (.7z) into your HD2 main directory:

 e.g. by default: